 For more information see our Headcoverings page.

-The six-pointed star known as the Star of David (Magen David) is an ancient and widespread symbol.
+The six-pointed star known as the Star of David (Magen David, literally ‘Shield of David’) is an ancient and widespread symbol.
 However, it is actually a relatively new Jewish symbol, closely associated with the establishment of the State of Israel.

 For more information see our Magen David page.